 2. Select sacred objects for your altar

 You might already have some of these items around your house to include in your altar, and you might want to purchase one or two things that you feel really connected to.
-But there’s no need to go on a spending spree!
-Make do with what you have, or get your thrift on and see what you can find.
+But there’s zero need to drop a load of cash!
+Make do with what you have, or get your thrift on and see what you can rustle together.

-The most important thing when purchasing objects is to be selective in where and who you’re buying from.
-Try and purchase objects that have been made sustainably, with love and harmony; because this energy will seep into your altar.
+When purchasing objects, the most important thing is to be selective in where and who you’re buying from.
+Try and buy objects that have been made sustainably, with love and harmony, because this energy will seep into your altar.

 And remember building a spiritual altar you love and feel connected to takes time.
-You don’t need to be built in a day.
-You can add to it over time, collecting various objects from your travels, and play around with it to see what feels most powerful for you.
+You don’t need to complete it in one day.
+Over time, you will likely add to it, collecting various objects from your travels and playing around with them to see what feels most powerful for you.

 A Scarf or Cloth

-A piece of fabric, cloth, or a scarf usually forms the base of an altar.
-This is a great way to cover an old table or uninspiring surface, and begin transforming it into something magical!
+A simple piece of fabric, cloth, or a scarf is often used to create a homemade sacred altar base.
+This is a great way to cover an old table or uninspiring surface and begin transforming it into something magical.

-An athame is used in many Wiccan and Pagan traditions, and is simply a knife or blade used during rituals and ceremonies.
-It can be used for spells, energy work, cutting plants & herbs, and much more.
-If you don’t have one, you could upcycle an old kitchen knife, or even use a slightly different tool.
+An athame is used in many Wiccan and Pagan traditions and is simply a knife or blade used during rituals and ceremonies.
+It can be used for spells, energy work, cutting plants and herbs, and much more.
+If you don’t have one, you could upcycle an old kitchen knife or use a slightly different tool.

-I’m a writer, so I have a pen on my altar to symbolise my craft.
+A writer might place a pen on her altar to symbolize her craft.
 An artist might choose an old paintbrush.
-You’re free to use any implement you like, and personalise and embellish it to your own taste.
+You’re free to use any implement you like and personalize and embellish it to your own taste.

 A Cauldron or Chalice

-A mini-cauldron can be used for spell work, and is also the perfect place to burn incense or herbs, or even scraps of paper during a ritual.
+A mini-cauldron can be used for spell work and is also the perfect place to burn incense, herbs, or even scraps of paper during a ritual.

-A chalice does a similar job, and is often a type of vase or bowl filled with herbs or flowers or water; which is why many people will choose one or the other for their altar.
+A chalice does a similar job and is often a type of vase or bowl filled with herbs, flowers, or water, which is why many people will choose one or the other for their altar.

-Different coloured and scented candles will often be used for different rituals and spells.
-Some women like to have a particular candle they use on the new moon, and a different one at full moon.
+Different colored and scented candles will often be used for various rituals and spells.
+Some women like to use a particular candle on the new moon and a different one at full moon.
 But the best thing to do when choosing candles is to go for the ones you’re drawn to.

-I now only buy candles (mostly from Etsy) that have been made with soy wax, because they’re much better for your own health and the planet – but this again is a personal choice.
+I now only buy candles (mostly from Etsy) made with soy wax or make my own because they’re much better for your own health and the planet.
+But this again is a personal choice.

-Incense is most commonly used before beginning any kind of ritual or practice, as a way to cleanse the space and purify the air around you.
-Sage and palo santo are favoured for cleansing and purifying, and clearing negative energy or spirits.
+Incense is most commonly used before beginning any kind of ritual or practice as a way to cleanse the space and purify the air around you.
+Sage and palo santo are favored for cleansing, purifying, and clearing negative energy or spirits.
 I also have an Abalone shell for smudging.

 You might also want to burn an incense of your choice during your whole practice.
-While I was living in Bali, every time I attended a group meditation or yoga practice, our teacher would begin by lighting some incense.
-And this would burn on an altar throughout our class together and helped create a sacred, ritualized space.
+While living in Bali, every time I attended a group meditation or yoga practice, our teacher would begin by lighting some incense.
+This would burn on an altar throughout our class together and helped create a sacred, ritualized space.

-I also love essential oils for rubbing into my skin, to evoke or channel a feeling, or to add to a chalice of water as an offering or a blessing.
+I also love essential oils to rub into my skin, evoke or channel a feeling, or add to a chalice of water as an offering or a blessing.

 A traditional wand was always made out of wood, but this is your altar, so I invite you to pick a wand that feels most magical to you.

-You could use a fallen branch as a wand – just make sure it has dried out, and is hard enough to avoid breaking.
-Or you might want something more modern like a selenite wand.
+You could use a fallen branch as a wand—just make sure it has dried out and is hard enough to avoid breaking.
+Alternatively, you might opt for something more modern, like a selenite wand.

 Minerals, Crystals & Rocks

-All minerals, crystals and rocks possess different properties, and can be used for different rituals and spells, or to simply invoke a particular energy or feelings.
+All minerals, crystals, and rocks possess different properties.
+They can be used for various rituals and spells or to simply invoke a particular energy or feeling.

 If you’re new to crystals, instead of getting overwhelmed by all the different types and meanings, I recommend going for one you instinctively feel drawn to.
 Trust that whichever one your heart picks is the one you need.

-And if you’re someone who has a lot of crystals – and not enough space to display them all on your altar – find another box or basket that you can keep underneath or near your altar; and put all your extra crystals and other objects in there.
+And if you’re someone who has a lot of crystals—and not enough space to display them all on your altar—find another box or basket that you can keep underneath or near your altar.
+Store all your extra crystals and other objects in there.

 Plants & Flowers

 There’s something special about having a living plant in your altar space.
-Plants literally breathe oxygen into your space, and new life into your practice.
-They symbolise health, vitality, and grounding.
+Plants literally breathe oxygen into your space and new life into your practice.
+They symbolize health, vitality, and grounding.

-If you’ve chosen to create a sacred altar on a window ledge, or somewhere with lots of natural light flowing through, then this is perfect for a plant to live and grow.
-If not, you could always take a few cuttings from a plant or grab some fresh flowers, and pop them into some water instead; and replenish these as often as needed.
+If you’ve chosen to create a sacred altar on a window ledge or somewhere with lots of natural light flowing through, then this is perfect for a plant to live and grow.
+If not, you could always take a few cuttings from a plant or grab some fresh flowers, pop them into some water instead; and replenish them as often as needed.

 Dried Herbs & Spices

-The best herbs and spices are ones that have been grown and picked organically.
+The best herbs and spices have been grown and picked organically.
 So if you know how to forage, you might wander around your local area and see what you can find.
-Or if you enjoy gardening (and you’re lucky enough to have one) you could plant a few of your own.
+Or, if you enjoy gardening (and you’re lucky enough to have one), you could plant a few of your own.

-A wide variety of herbs and spices are used in many different spells and rituals, and often have ancient healing properties that can be used to soothe and heal dis-eases.
+A wide variety of herbs and spices are used in spells and rituals and often have ancient healing properties that can be used to soothe and heal diseases.

-And you can find small vials and jars to store and organise all your dried herbs, flower petals, and plants, ready for when you need them.
+You can find small vials and jars to store and organize all your dried herbs, flower petals, and plants, ready for when you need them.

-You probably own pieces of jewellery that you were drawn to because of a powerful feeling they conjure; when you look at them, and when you wear them.
-Rings, pendant or crystal necklaces, rosary beads, talismans, ornate broaches, earrings, and bracelets.
+You probably own pieces of jewelry that you were drawn to because of the powerful feeling they conjure when you look at them and wear them.
+Rings, pendant or crystal necklaces, rosary beads, talismans, ornate brooches, earrings, and bracelets.

-If you have a piece of jewellery you love, that makes you feel a certain way that you want to feel more of, then placing it on your altar can work wonders.
+If you have a piece of jewelry you love that makes you feel a certain way that you want to feel more of, then placing it on your altar can work wonders.

-I always keep my eye open for new pieces of jewellery that speak to me when travelling, wondering through market stalls, and perusing in boutiques off the beaten track.
+I always keep my eye open for new pieces of jewelry that speak to me when traveling, wandering through market stalls, and perusing in boutiques off the beaten track.

 Drawings & Crafts

-While working with Christine Arylo in the Feminine Wisdom Way, I learned how to create a vision altar, which is a piece of art filled with my heart and soul desires for the year.
-And this is something I would definitely place on my altar.
+While working with Christine Arylo, I learned how to create a vision altar, a piece of art filled with my heart and soul desires for the year.
+And this is something I love to place on my altar.

-And if you don’t have any drawings or art of your own, then you can always include a piece of someone else’s art that you love.
-Sometimes, I also like writing out a quote or one of my own affirmations, and placing it somewhere on my altar.
+If you don’t have any drawings or art of your own, then you can always include a piece of someone else’s art that speaks to you.
+Sometimes, I like writing out a quote or one of my own affirmations and placing it somewhere on my altar.

-If this all feels a little overwhelming, I’d recommend you focus on choosing just 5 – 10 objects, and starting with those.
+If this all feels a little overwhelming, I’d recommend you create a sacred altar by selecting no more than five objects.
 An altar is more about the quality and intention of your objects rather than the quantity of them.

 Other objects you might want to include in your altar:

-- Objects symbolising all four elements (earth, air, fire and water)
+- Objects symbolizing all four elements (earth, air, fire & water)

 - A pentagram tile